William Radford: Marriage and family

 Radford married Mary "Minnie" Elizabeth Lovell [April 12, 1829 – October 27, 1903 (aged 74)] in St. Peter's Church, Morristown, New Jersey November 3, 1848.
 The ceremony was overcast due to the death of brother-in-law Stephen Kearny a few days before.
 The Radfords resided on Mount Kemble Avenue for almost twenty years in a house previously owned by John Doughty.

 Children of William and Elizabeth (all born in Morristown, New Jersey except Henry who was born in Washington, D.C.) were: Mary Lovell Radford; William Radford; Sophie Adelaide Radford; Stephen Kearny Radford; George Reginald Radford; Edmund Ironsides Radford; and Henry Carlton Radford.

 Daughter Sophie became a writer including a play produced on Broadway and her father's biography Old Naval Days.

 Son George Reginald and grandson William Radford Coyle (from daughter Mary Lovell Radford Coyle's lineage) married sisters.
 Mary and Jane Dodson respectively were daughters of Weston Dodson, founder of Weston Dodson & Company in Bethlehem, Pennsylvania.
 Coyle served three terms from Pennsylvania as a member of the U.S. House of Representatives.

-Granddaughter Mary Lovell Radford (from son Stephen Kearny Radford's lineage), on April 5, 1918 during World War I, launched USS Radford (DD-120), a Wickes-class destroyer named for her grandfather.
+Granddaughter Mary Lovell Radford (from son Stephen Kearny Radford's lineage), on April 5, 1918, during World War I, launched USS Radford (DD-120), a Wickes-class destroyer named for her grandfather.

 Granddaughter Edith Lovell Coyle (from daughter Mary Lovell Radford Coyle's lineage) married François E. Matthes.
-On May 13, 1942 during World War II, she launched the USS Radford (DD-446), a Fletcher-class destroyer in the United States Navy named for her grandfather.
+On May 13, 1942, during World War II, she launched the USS Radford (DD-446), a Fletcher-class destroyer in the United States Navy named for her grandfather.

 Great-granddaughter (from son Stephen Kearny Radford's lineage) Rosemary Radford Ruether pioneered feminist theology.

 Radford died on January 8, 1890.
 He was interred at Oak Hill Cemetery in Washington, D.C.

 Legacy

 When the Brandywine arrived in France in 1825, Radford purchased a set of dining room chairs which he shipped back to the Clark household in St. Louis, Missouri.
 The Clark family referred to them as the "Lafayette Chairs" per the trip's famous passenger.

-Radford, as a witness, signed at least three treaties between the United States and Indian nations.
+Radford, as a witness, signed at least three treaties between the United States and American Indian nations.
 He had attended the ceremonies with stepfather William Clark, who was serving as Superintendent of Indian Affairs.

 Radford built an elegant Victorian mansion during 1875 at 1736 (now 1734) N Street NW in the DuPont Circle neighborhood of Washington, D.C.
 It is now the General Federation of Women's Clubs Headquarters.